n9jr/Digital-Preset-Controller/README.md

 - A slider bar for slide and go entry.
 - A configurable soft start and stop zones to lessen hardware wear.
 - Configurable rotor speeds.
-- Customizable user preferences in the system memus.
+- Customizable user preferences in the system memus

+The controller is based on the Arduino Nano and uses a 3.5" Nextion display.
+To program the Nano you will need to install the Arduino IDE.
+You will also need to add the EasyNextion library through the Library Manager in the IDE.